-An award winner of the prestigious International Piano Competition for Outstanding Amateurs in Paris, Mikhail Dubov enjoys his professional career as a data scientist while also being active as a solo recitalist and a chamber musician who collaborates with both amateurs and professionals from around the world.
+An award winner of the prestigious International Piano Competition for Outstanding Amateurs in Paris, Mikhail Dubov enjoys his professional career in tech while also being active as a pianist who collaborates with both amateurs and professionals from around the world.

 A promising piano student in his teens, Mikhail Dubov had eventually chosen a career in computer science over being a concert pianist.
 He still continued his piano studies with Olga Potekhina, and also had master classes with such musicians as Rena Shereshevskaya, Florian Uhlig, and Philip Fowke.
 In 2014, he won the 3d prize and the Press award at the 25th Concours des Grands Amateurs de Piano in Paris – one of the most important amateur competitions in the world.
 After the final round, "La Lettre du Musicien" wrote of him: «Mikhail Dubov is a first-rate Ravelist.
 His delicate, subtle performance of Ravel's "Sonatine", full of crystalline sonority and magnificent timbres, has totally enchanted us».